 Before you head out the door, be sure to check out current travel information for your destination.
-Two excellent resources are AAA.com for updated state and local travel restrictions and CDC.gov for continual updates on traveling safe.
+Two excellent resources are travel.state.gov for updated state and local travel restrictions and CDC.gov for continual updates on traveling.
 You can also check for latest travel updates here.

-With travel restrictions in some areas, it’s more important than ever to research your route in advance.
+Leave plenty of time to research your route in advance.
 A great resource to help plan for your getaway is AAA’s trusted TripTik.
-In addition, be sure to confirm in advance what businesses are open (and what limitations they may have) like restaurants, rest areas, and gas stations.
-You’ll also want to download the AAA Mobile App to find the best prices on gas, request roadside assistance if needed, and more.
+You’ll also want to download the AAA Mobile App to find the best prices on gas, request roadside assistance if needed, find the nearest discount partners, and more.

 Packing for road trips can be fun, however no matter where the road takes you, it’s important to stay organized.
 Here are some great tips for what you should pack and what you should be prepared for.
 If you need to pick up some supplies, click here for suggestions available at your local AAA Travel Store.